Translation between English and German

 5. The sentence "The quick brown fox jumps over the lazy dog" contains all the letters of the alphabet.

-6. The word queueing has five consecutive vowels.
+6. The word "queueing" (waiting in line) has five consecutive vowels.

-7. There are words in English that contradict themselves, such as "cleave," which can mean both "to cleave" and "to join together."
+7. There are words in English that contradict themselves, such as "cleave", which can mean both "to cleave" and "to join".

 8. The word "phonetic" is not spelled phonetically.

-9. "Goodbye" originated in the Middle Ages and is an abbreviation for the phrase "God be with ye."
+9. "Goodbye" originally comes from the Middle Ages and is an abbreviation for the phrase "God be with ye".